anders0nmat/swift-embedded-pm/README.md

 ## Known Limitations

-Everything that requires the Swift stdlib will not work because I have not yet figured out how to get hold of a riscv32-version of it.
+Everything that requires the Swift stdlib will not work because I have not yet figured out how to get hold of a embedded riscv32-version of it.
 This includes:
-- Dictionaries
+- ~~Dictionaries~~ Actually, Dictionaries work fine, using Strings as key does not
+- String Comparison, String Hashing
 - Actors

 ## Installation